giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 because it allows CSF to recognise the law as an isotropic relation when the section is exported to CSV.
 In that case, the Poisson's ratio is also reported in the output.
-When the explicit expression is used instead, CSF treats it as a generic custom law and cannot extract ν from the expression — the Poisson's ratio is therefore not reported.
+When the explicit expression is used instead, CSF treats it as a generic custom law and cannot extract ν from the expression,  the Poisson's ratio is therefore not reported.

 This distinction may be relevant when the exported section properties are used with